 Carolyn Jacobson's current research looks at Victorian novelists who made use of various disease theories to describe human relationships.

-James Lee’s teaching and research focus on Renaissance drama and poetry.
+James Lee’s teaching and research focus on Renaissance literature and culture.
 He teaches courses on Shakespeare, Milton, the history of the scientific method, and contemporary critical...
 See full profile

 Heather's field of research is 18th century British literature.
 Her areas of interest include autobiography and narratives of the self, the epistolary novel, and women’s writing.
 She has...
 See full profile